jjp400/code-refactor-challenge/README.md

-# Code Refactor Challenge - Horiseon
+# Horiseon Website - Code Refactoring

-## Purpose
 The main purpose of this challenge was to refactor the HTML and CSS of Horiseon's web application so that it met certain accessibility standards.
-Additionally, we were supposed to improve the codebase in other ways, for instance, by:
+Additionally, I was to improve the codebase in other ways, for instance, by:

 * making sure all the links were functioning correctly,
 * reworking the CSS to make it more efficient,